Learn something new every day

 Syphilis symptoms generally vary by the stage.
 During the primary stage, painless sores may develop at the entry site of the infection.
 Without treatment, the secondary stage may evolve to the development of rashes, body soreness, fever and fatigue.
 Symptoms of the first or second stage may disappear, however, untreated syphilis may still be present in the body and remain transmittable.

 Latent syphilis is the stage in which the infection performs a disappearing act of sorts.
 During this stage, the person may not have any outward syphilis symptoms.
-The symptoms may lay dormant for extended periods.
+The symptoms may remain dormant for extended periods.
 Even if this happens, untreated syphilis can still progress to the most dangerous state, which is the tertiary stage.

 The consequences of late stage syphilis can be very critical and even fatal.
 It can significantly damage the heart by leading to valvular disease, aorta inflammation and heart failure.
 It may also cause involuntary muscle movements, stroke, blindness and paralysis.
 In addition, untreated syphilis may lead to other sexually transmitted diseases.
 For example, HIV may be more easily transmitted through skin openings or sores that develop due to syphilis.